 - 1. The project shall not be undertaken until this permit has been recorded in the Essex County Clerk's Office. - 2.
 This permit is binding on the permittee, all present and future owners or lessees of the project site, and all persons undertaking all or a portion of the project.
-Copies of this permit, Final Plans and Stormwater Plans shall be furnished by the permittee to all subsequent owners or lessees of the project site prior to sale or lease, and by the permittee and/or any subsequent owner or lessee to all persons undertaking any development activities authorized herein. - 3.
+Copies of this permit, Final Plans and Stormwater Plans shall be furnished by the permittee to all subsequent owners or lessees of the project site prior to sale or lease, and by the permittee and/or any subsequent owner or lessee to all persons undertaking any development activities authorized herein.

+Page 3 of 17 Staff Draft - For Review Purposes Only 3.
 In addition to complying with all terms and conditions of this permit, all future activities on the project site shall be undertaken in compliance with the requirements of New York State's Adirondack Park Agency Act, Freshwater Wetlands Act, and the Adirondack Park Agency's implementing regulations [9 NYCRR §§ 570-588].